Zigana Tunnel (1988)

 Situated at Zigana Pass on the Pontic Mountains, the 1702 m-long tunnel was excavated in two years.
 The breakthrough took place on 2 September 1977.
 It carries one lane of traffic in each direction in one tube, which has 8.50 m clearance and 11.20 m width.
 The tunnel's elevation is at 1820–1795 m in the north-south direction.

-New Zigana Tunnel project

-In September 2013, it was announced that a new tunnel is projected at Zigana Pass.
-It will be a 14481 m-long twin-tube tunnel carrying two lanes of traffic in each direction between Güzelyayla, Maçka and Köstere, Torul at 1253–1211 m elevation.
+In September 2013, it was announced that a new tunnel with the same name is projected at Zigana Pass.
+The tunnel was opened in 2023.
+It is a 14481 m-long twin-tube tunnel carrying two lanes of traffic in each direction between Güzelyayla, Maçka and Köstere, Torul at 1253–1211 m elevation.